 Pay Taxes on a Credit Card

 The IRS does allow individuals to pay taxes with a credit card.
-We do not highly advise this method because most credit card companies will charge a larger percentage of interest to carry your debt than if you were to simply set up an installment agreement with the IRS.
+We do not highly advise this method because most credit card companies will charge a larger percentage of interest to carry your liability than if you were to simply set up an installment agreement with the IRS.
 There are times that the IRS may not accept an installment agreement (like if you have defaulted on them in the past) or maybe you have a great deal on a credit card that doesn’t charge interest for 6-18 months.

 If you cannot afford any type of payment plan with the IRS, have doubt as to liability of the tax, or there is severe doubt the the IRS will ever be able collect the taxes owed, then it may be possible to qualify for this program.